-What also works well is an old Mac that you can set up as a server, because then you can do fun stuff like access the same files as the iPad over iCloud Drive, or use
+What also works well is an old Mac that you can set up as a server, because then you can sync files between the server and your iPad using iCloud Drive, or use

 Reaching Your Development Web Server from an iOS Browser

 A few years ago year if you were developing a web application on a remote server you might have had to run the application’s dev server on a publicly-accessible port.
 Now there is an app for SSH tunneling called – wait for it! – SSH Tunnel.